Félix Auger-Aliassime

-Félix Auger-Aliassime (/fr/; born August 8, 2000) is a Canadian professional tennis player.
-He has a career-high singles ranking of world No. 5, making him the second-highest-ranked Canadian man in ATP rankings history and tied for third-highest-ranked Canadian player in history.
-Auger-Aliassime was selected as the 2022 Canadian Press athlete of the year.
+Auger-Aliassime is the second-highest-ranked Canadian man in ATP rankings history and tied for second-highest-ranked Canadian player in either ATP or WTA rankings history.
+He was selected as the 2022 Canadian Press athlete of the year.
+He completed a set of all four major quarterfinals at the 2026 French Open, becoming the first Canadian player to do so.